thejenbo/indygo/README.md

 # indygo
-An adoptable dog search engine app
+An adoptable dog search engine app using the RescueGroups HTTP API and AngularJS